 The library is normally closed on Sundays and holidays.
-Any changes in the schedule will posted and announced via email, PIU website and social media,
+Any changes in the schedule will be posted and announced via email, PIU website and social media,

-Please observe quiet voices while being in close proximity to the library.
-The library is quiet place of study and we want to maintain this for the respect and love of all our students.
+Please observe quiet voices while in close proximity to the library.
+The library is a quiet place for study, and we want to maintain this for the respect and love of all our students.